 If you don’t like what you see in the preview, simply Cancel.

-All file operations within a Folder Sync Compare Tab are channelled through the Sync Preview.
+All file operations within a Folder Sync Compare Tab are routed through the Sync Preview.

 Note that in a Compare Tab, Folder Sync never commits any changes to disk without first showing a Sync Preview for your approval.
 If you don’t like what you see in the preview, use the Action Menu to edit the items within the sync or simply Cancel and reconfigure the Preset using the Preset Editor to acheive the desired result.